Wabinab/xenoblade-chronicles-2/src/05_poppi.md

 ---

-With full excitement, he put his hand back on the switch again, "Now...
+The storm was at the horizon, approaching the town.
+Thunder heralded before the main army arrival.
+With full excitement, "Now...
 Wakey-wakey!
 Tora's very own Blade! **Poppi!**"

-As he flipped the switch, all the negative charges from the lightning pin above Tora's house were absorbed, making it extremely favorable for the negatively charged lightnings above their head to fill in the gap.
-A giant strike swayed the whole house as charging occurred.
-Ether light bulbs, at such unstable electromagnetic field, flickered.
-The switch itself was charged on electricity, but Tora had left his hand off it.
-As the energy transferred from the batteries to Poppi's heart, they waited in agony.
-What surprises would they see?
+He pushed the switch, and all negative charges were absorbed by the core of Poppi, leaving favorable conditions to attract more lightning to fill in the gaps.
+After a few strike, even the switch itself was not electric-resistant, sparkled with electric.
+But the operation seemed successful.
+Ether bulbs flickered as electromagnetic waves interfere with their workings.
+The house shook with such striking force.
+Yet she hadn't woken up.

-Had he failed?
-"P-Poppi?"
+He called, "P-Poppi?"

-She immediately woke up, with the most sexiest and cutest reaction, "_How may I be of service, Master?_" The love love in her eyes and the vibrant eroticism it exuded, flabbergasted Rex, Pyra, and Gramps.
+And the most sexiest and cutest reaction came online, "_How may I be of service, Master?_" The love love in her eyes and the vibrant eroticism it exuded, flabbergasted Rex, Pyra, and Gramps.

 ![Poppi wrong settings](images/045_poppi_wrong_settings.jpg)

-Now someone got caught on his feet, "**W-w-w-WAIT A MINUTE!!!**" His wings fluttered with panic as he tried to explain himself off. "**Ooh!
+Someone immediately panicked, getting caught on his feet. "**W-w-w-WAIT A MINUTE!!!**" He blocked their sight as he jumped up and down, "**Ooh!
 Forget you... see that!
-Tora must change the settings!
-Kh-khm...**" He turned it off, and Poppi went back to sleeping state.
+Tora must... change the settings!
+Kh-khm...**" He then turned it off, and Poppi went back to sleeping state.

 "The settings?"
-Rex was curious.
-He cared not answer them, immediately typed on the switch (which had a keyboard integrated on it) to reprogram Poppi.
-After some furious meddling, he hope he felt relief, "Ahhahahah, th-this time- should be- OK...
+Rex was curious, but he was too nervous to answer them, typing furiously on the integrated keyboard on the switch.
+After some reprogramming, he gave a relieved tone, or probably, just to cover his awkwardness, "Ahhahahah, th-this time- should be- OK...
 Second time go best! **Powerrrrr... on!**"

 Again he triggered the switch without waiting for any potential investigation.
 Once again, lightning were attracted and shook the house once more as Rex waited full of doubt, and Pyra felt a little shy about it.
 Gramps felt about the same as Rex.